Alliancebernstein L.P. Acquires 2,374 Shares of Switch, Inc. (NYSE:SWCH)

 Alliancebernstein L.P. grew its holdings in shares of Switch, Inc. (NYSE:SWCH) by 4.1% during the second quarter, according to its most recent 13F filing with the SEC.
 The institutional investor owned 60,612 shares of the company’s stock after buying an additional 2,374 shares during the period.
 Alliancebernstein L.P.’s holdings in Switch were worth $1,280,000 as of its most recent filing with the SEC.

-Several other institutional investors have also bought and sold shares of SWCH.
-State of New Jersey Common Pension Fund D lifted its holdings in shares of Switch by 10.9% in the 1st quarter.
-State of New Jersey Common Pension Fund D now owns 51,000 shares of the company’s stock worth $829,000 after purchasing an additional 5,000 shares in the last quarter.
-Janney Montgomery Scott LLC lifted its holdings in shares of Switch by 73.9% in the 1st quarter.
-Janney Montgomery Scott LLC now owns 20,720 shares of the company’s stock worth $337,000 after purchasing an additional 8,806 shares in the last quarter.
-DAVENPORT & Co LLC lifted its holdings in shares of Switch by 12.1% in the 1st quarter.
-DAVENPORT & Co LLC now owns 16,397 shares of the company’s stock worth $267,000 after purchasing an additional 1,765 shares in the last quarter.
-Exane Derivatives lifted its holdings in shares of Switch by 9.0% in the 1st quarter.
-Exane Derivatives now owns 14,968 shares of the company’s stock worth $243,000 after purchasing an additional 1,235 shares in the last quarter.
-Finally, Treasurer of the State of North Carolina lifted its holdings in shares of Switch by 12.8% in the 1st quarter.
-Treasurer of the State of North Carolina now owns 32,381 shares of the company’s stock worth $527,000 after purchasing an additional 3,670 shares in the last quarter.
-Hedge funds and other institutional investors own 35.64% of the company’s stock.
+Several other institutional investors and hedge funds have also recently modified their holdings of SWCH.
+Great West Life Assurance Co.
+Can lifted its holdings in shares of Switch by 48.9% in the 1st quarter.
+Great West Life Assurance Co.
+Can now owns 5,006 shares of the company’s stock worth $81,000 after purchasing an additional 1,644 shares in the last quarter.
+Lumature Wealth Partners LLC bought a new position in shares of Switch in the 1st quarter worth $106,000.
+First Mercantile Trust Co. bought a new position in shares of Switch in the 1st quarter worth $118,000.
+Sowell Financial Services LLC lifted its holdings in shares of Switch by 16.2% in the 1st quarter.
+Sowell Financial Services LLC now owns 8,090 shares of the company’s stock worth $145,000 after purchasing an additional 1,129 shares in the last quarter.
+Finally, Panagora Asset Management Inc. raised its position in Switch by 747.8% in the 1st quarter.
+Panagora Asset Management Inc. now owns 8,944 shares of the company’s stock valued at $145,000 after buying an additional 7,889 shares during the last quarter.
+Institutional investors own 35.64% of the company’s stock.

 A number of equities research analysts recently commented on SWCH shares.
 JPMorgan Chase & Co. raised Switch from a “neutral” rating to an “overweight” rating and set a $25.00 price target for the company in a research report on Friday, August 6th.
-TheStreet raised Switch from a “c” rating to a “b-” rating in a research report on Tuesday, June 1st.
+Raymond James raised Switch from an “outperform” rating to a “strong-buy” rating and raised their target price for the company from $20.00 to $25.00 in a research report on Friday, August 6th.
 Zacks Investment Research lowered Switch from a “buy” rating to a “hold” rating in a research report on Saturday, August 7th.
-BMO Capital Markets raised their target price on Switch from $21.00 to $26.00 and gave the company an “outperform” rating in a research report on Friday, August 6th.
-Finally, Cowen raised Switch from a “market perform” rating to an “outperform” rating and set a $26.00 price objective for the company in a report on Friday, August 6th.
+Credit Suisse Group raised their target price on Switch from $20.00 to $24.00 and gave the company an “outperform” rating in a research report on Friday, August 6th.
+Finally, Barclays raised their target price on Switch from $23.00 to $26.00 and gave the company an “overweight” rating in a research report on Friday, August 6th.
 One analyst has rated the stock with a hold rating, nine have given a buy rating and one has issued a strong buy rating to the company.
 According to MarketBeat, Switch presently has an average rating of “Buy” and a consensus target price of $24.90.

-The firm also recently declared a quarterly dividend, which was paid on Tuesday, August 31st.
-Stockholders of record on Thursday, August 19th were given a dividend of $0.0525 per share.
-This represents a $0.21 dividend on an annualized basis and a dividend yield of 0.81%.
-The ex-dividend date was Wednesday, August 18th.
+The business also recently announced a quarterly dividend, which was paid on Tuesday, August 31st.
+Shareholders of record on Thursday, August 19th were paid a $0.0525 dividend.
+The ex-dividend date of this dividend was Wednesday, August 18th.
+This represents a $0.21 annualized dividend and a yield of 0.81%.
 This is an increase from Switch’s previous quarterly dividend of $0.05.
-Switch’s dividend payout ratio (DPR) is 100.00%.
+Switch’s dividend payout ratio (DPR) is currently 100.00%.

 Switch Profile